 Learn how to setup Node.js locally or by using Docker.

-Docker provides all needed languages, libraries and tools to follow along with the course.
-Native clients are available for both OS X and Windows.
-If you prefer a local installation, it will give you the ability to work with your existing language preferences, libraries and native development environment.
-If you do want to install locally, you'll need to follow these steps on your system.
-First, install Node.js and npm.
-Install and start a mongo database.
+Docker provides all needed languages, libraries, and tools to follow along with the course.
+Native clients are available for both OSX and Windows.
+If you prefer a local installation it will give you the ability to work with your existing language preferences libraries and native development environment.
+If you do want to install locally, you will need to follow these steps on your system.
+First, install node.js and NPM.
+Install and start a Mongo database.

-Windows users on Windows 7 or 8 will need to install the Docker toolkit linked from the Windows download page.
+Windows users on Windows seven or eight will need to install the Docker toolkit linked from the Windows download page.
 Go through the installation process and you'll be ready to go.
-After the download has completed, start up the installer.
-When it starts up, it's going to instruct you to drag Docker, the application, into your Applications folder.
-Once that's done, you can open up the applications folder to start up Docker.
-The first time Docker runs, it's going to do some setup on your environment and it's going to need to have administrator access in order to do this.
+After the download has completed, startup the installer.
+When it starts up it's going to instruct you to drag the Docker, the application, into your applications folder.
+Once that's done you can open up the application's folder to startup Docker.
+The first time Docker runs it's going to do some setup on your environment and it's going to need to have administrator access in order to do this.

-And then, we're going to map for 8080 on the Docker container to our local host.
-What that's going to do is it's going to make it possible for me to go to local host:8080 and actually see the web server that's being run there.
-And then, we need to tell it that we want it to be an interactive terminal so that we can edit the files directly.
-Docker actually makes it possible to start up container without connecting to it, but that's not what we want to do here.
-And then, you put the name of the container that you want to run.
+And then we're going to map port 8080 on the Docker container to our local host.
+What that's going to do is it's going to make it possible for me to go to local host colon 8080 and actually see the web server that's being run there.
+And then we need to tell it that we want it to be an interactive terminal so we can edit the files directly.
+Docker actually makes it possible to start up a container without connecting to it, but that's not what we want to do here.
+And then you put the name of the container that you want to run.

 - Setting up the development environment

 - Consuming an API using HTTPie

 - Updating the server for MongoDB read functionality

 - Implementing user endpoints, progress endpoints, and promises